 The National Froebel Network in the UK follows a long tradition dating back to the formation of the Froebel Society in 1874.
 This joined with the Froebel Union to form the National Froebel Foundation in 1938.
 In 2011 the NFF launched the Froebel Network before becoming part of the Froebel Trust.

-The Froebel Network continues as an independent group for all those interested in Froebelian Education in the UK.
-The Network welcomes requests to join from all those with an interest in Froebelian Education in the UK for children of all ages.
+The Froebel Network continues as the national association for all those involved in Froebelian Education in the UK.
+The Network welcomes requests to join from all those engaged in Froebelian Education in the UK for children of all ages.

 A Froebelian approach